 Results of research into the prevalence of lower back pain in “developing” countries may come as a surprise to those of us who live in more affluent parts of the world.
-Chronic back pain is a leading cause of disability, missed work days and the lowering of our quality of life in the U.S. Yet, according to some studies, “developed” countries in North America and Europe have higher lifetime incidences of back pain than less affluent nations.
+Chronic back pain is a leading cause of disability, missed work days and the lowering of our quality of life in the U.S. Yet, according to some studies, “developed” countries in North America and Europe have back pain at increasing incidences than less affluent nations.

 A study conducted by the Liberty Mutual Research Center for Safety and Health reviewed the available literature on the lifetime prevalence of lower back pain in both high-income and low-income countries.
 The study found that rates were 2-4 times greater in the general populations of the affluent nations of Belgium, Germany and Sweden than they were in Nigerian, southern Chinese, Indonesian and Filipino farmers.
 This calls into question the idea that hard physical labor necessarily corresponds with back pain.